sentclose/sentc-docs/docs/src/guide/file.md

 ::::

-We are using the same url for upload and download but with different Http methods:
+We use the same URL for both upload and download, but with different HTTP methods:

-- upload: Method post
+- Upload: Method post
-- download: Method get
+- Download: Method get

-To update your url just set the file part url in the options.
-The uploader will upload the parts to the new url.
+To update your URL, simply set the file part URL in the options.
-The downloader will then try to download the part from the new url.
+The uploader will automatically upload the parts to the new URL, and the downloader will attempt to download the parts from the new URL.

-Make sure to transfer your data to the new url.
+Please ensure that you transfer your data to the new URL.

 ### When uploading file parts to your url, register the file part at sentc api